SixArm/rust-quick-guide/doc/topics/what-are-rust-guideposts-projects/index.md

 cargo run
 ```

-Each project also includes a simple integration test:
+Many of the projects also include a simple integration test:

 ```sh
 cd projects/topics/hello_world